JasonLin43212/Flippy-Four/README.md

 ### Accomplished Features

+* Displaying board in terminal

 * Displaying the board in GUI

+* Inserting pieces into the board in terminal

-* Inserting pieces into the board
+* Inserting pieces into the board in GUI

 * Able to check whether there is a win or a draw

-* Have a way to restart the game in terminal
+* Restart the game in terminal

-* Ability to choose the size of board and color of pieces
+* Choose the size of board and color of pieces

+* Rotation of board in terminal

+* Rotation of board in GUI

+* Basic terminal instructions

+* Basic user input to initialize GUI

 ### Planned Features

 * An arrow that changes depending on the board

-* Non-broken rotation of board

 * Animation of pieces dropping

+* A congratulations at the end when the player finishes

+* Restart game in GUI

 * Bombs

 * A way to save and load games

-* A congratulations at the end when the player finishes

 * A singleplayer mode

-* Restart game in GUI

 * Colorful instruction screen